ventingorg/venting/README.md

 Pretty straight forward.
 A GitHub-like calendar in which, every day, you can mark it as another day that you didn't have any alcohol!

-**I got drunk...,**, on the other hand, will mark the current day as a non-sober day.
+**I got drunk...,** on the other hand, will mark the current day as a non-sober day.

 ![Days Without Alcohol example](docs/imgs/daysWithoutAlcohol.png)